skelleyboy/designco/_posts/2022-05-23-5-things-every-new-company-must-have.md

 ## The top 5 things every new company must have

-1. A .com address for your company such  as "mycompany.com"
+1. A .com address for your company such  as " my company . com"
 2. A name and logo
 3. A business email address such as "sales@mycompany.com"
 4. Social media such as facebook and instagram